francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-09-Understanding-KANs.md

 $$

 That's it.
 That's the fundamental difference between KANs and MLPs.
 As the authors emphasise, while MLPs have *fixed activations on nodes*, KANs have *learnable activations on edges*.
-But what are these learnable activations?
-They are *splines*, basically a way of smoothly connecting a set of points by dividing the space between them into segments and fitting a polynomial to each segment.
+These learnable activations are *splines*, which are basically a way of smoothly connecting a set of points by dividing the space between them into segments and fitting a polynomial to each segment.

 Extending to a layer of neurons, recall that the MLP layer is just an affine transformation $$W_\ell$$ of the previous layer followed by the activation function $$\phi$$ applied element-wise.